intersystems-dach/ownobjectscriptextension/README.md

 - *MethodCommentTemplate*: The template for the method description (See *__comment* field for further information).
 - *InLineCommentsCount*: Sets the line count between added comments for ``(Must be greater than 0).
 - *KeyWords*: Sets the keywords for `Own ObjectScript Modifier: Add Method Description Template`, so a line starting with one of those keywords will be ignored (Can be set via `Own ObjectScript Modifier: Add ObjectScript Keyword` and `Own ObjectScript Modifier: Remove ObjectScript Keyword`).
+- *OpenSQLFile*: Set if a sql file will be opend with `Own ObjectScript SQL: Make SQL Select File` (Can be set `Own ObjectScript Settings: Toggle Open SQL File`).

 <!-- ## Extension Settings